You've got questions? We've got answers!

 These settings can be used in two different workflows:

-1. For New Generations (Text-to-3D & Image-to-3D): Set these options before you click "Generate."
-This ensures the model is created with your desired complexity from the start, saving you time on optimization later.
+For New Generations (Text-to-3D, Image-to-3D, Texture Generation): Set these options before you click "Start New Generation."
+This ensures the model is created with your desired complexity and texture settings from the start, saving you time on optimization later.

-2. For Optimize Model: The "Optimize Model" option applies these settings to a previously generated model.
-Simply choose your reference model, click on the "Optimize Model" button, adjust the settings to your new requirements, and click "Generate."
+For Optimize Model: The "Optimize Model" option applies these settings to a previously generated model.
+Choose your reference model, click the "Optimize Model" button (wrench icon) on a generation, adjust the settings to your new requirements, and click "Process."
 This will create a new version of your model with the updated topology and texture resolution, which is perfect for creating different Levels of Detail (LODs) for your game.

 After generating a 3D model, it will appear in the results area with several interaction options:

-• Video View (Default): A rotating video preview of the rendered, textured asset.
+- Video View: A rotating video preview of the rendered, textured asset.

-• Download (Down Arrow): Opens a dialog to download the current 3D model in your chosen format (GLB, STL, PLY, OBJ, OFF).
+- Download 3D Object: Opens a dialog to download the current 3D model in your chosen format (GLB, STL, PLY, OBJ, OFF).

-• Re-texture: Opens the Texture Generation mode with the current model pre-selected.
+- Re-texture: Opens the Texture Generation tab with the current model pre-selected.

 Ludo.ai's 3D Generator allows you to download your generated models in several popular 3D file formats: